Task Structure — Project Organization Chart

 and concluded on September 30, 2015 ("KO+12").

-The Final Review was held in December 2015, and the Final Project Report is now nearing completion.
+The Final Review was held in December 2015, and the Final Project Report was published in January 2016.

-The study has been divided into five tasks and twenty-eight workpackages
+The study was divided into five tasks and twenty-eight workpackages

 spread over nine organizations

-The findings from the study will form the basis of advice and
+The findings from the study formed the basis of advice and

 recommendations developed throughout the project,